xbmc/repo-scripts/script.video.randomtv/README.md

   - Time To Wait For Response (Minutes)
 - Include All TV Shows or Select certain TV Shows

+It will also add a context menu item so that you can play a specific show or season with RandomTV

 It seems to be working pretty well for me on a couple different Pi's running OSMC and on my Windows UWP installs, so I figured I would release it to see of others could benefit.

 Comments/feedback/bug reports welcome, but be gentle, it's my first ever addon.  ;-)